 What support will there be for my child or a young person’s overall wellbeing, social, emotional and behavioural development?

-We have recently been awarded the Mindmate Friendly status and are proud to deliver specific mental health lessons each half term.
+We have recently been awarded the Mindmate Champion status and are proud to deliver specific mental health lessons each half term.

 We have a large Learning Mentor team comprising of two full time mentors and two part time, class based mentors.
 Their specific role is to work closely with children and families to provide pastoral support.
 They run sessions focusing on nurture, art therapy, anger management and emotional literacy.
 Our Learning Mentor team also strive to uphold a good level of attendance by all pupils.